rsyjswy23/Kestra-project/README.md

 - Set up Google Cloud: service account, projectID, local region and bucket.
 - Create GCP store key value to Kestra as KV store.
 - Upload CSV file to data lake: Google Cloud Storage.
+- Use BigQuery to create tables, merge data to final table.
-- Use BigQuery to create table, process data and run query.
+- Use BigQuery to process data and run query.
-- With Gloud, we can work on bigger datasets.
+- With cloud, we can work on bigger datasets.